Back to Blog

-Amazon Advertising Automation: Tools and Strategies That Scale
+Amazon Advertising Automation: Tools and Strategies for Authors

-There is a version of Amazon advertising automation that saves you hours every week and consistently improves your results through disciplined, rule-based optimization.
-And there is a version that quietly runs your ACoS into the ground while you assume the machine is handling things.
+There is a version of Amazon advertising automation that saves you hours every week and consistently improves your book sales through disciplined, rule-based optimization.
+And there is a version that quietly burns through your royalty budget while you assume the machine is handling things.

 The difference is not which tools you use.
-It is understanding what automation is good at, what it is bad at, and how to set the guardrails that keep it working in your favor.
+It is understanding what automation is good at, what it is bad at, and how to set the guardrails that keep it working in your favor — especially when your catalog might be only a handful of titles.

 What Automation Actually Does Well